An Abject-Oriented OS

 OpenAI Swarm runs agents in a single process with handoffs; coordination dies at the process boundary.
 AutoGen's multi-agent conversations happen in one runtime.
 MCP connects tools across machines but agents stay local: the tools travel, the goals don't.
 No framework lets agents on different machines work on the same goal without a central server holding the state.

 Goals are CRDTs that sync across peers through encrypted WebRTC channels with no central server.
 Kill a peer and the goal survives on every other peer that subscribed.
-The workers crossing the wire aren't all LLM agents; some are programs that agents spawned to do the grunt work.
+The workers crossing the wire aren't all LLM agents; any abject can register as a worker, including deterministic ones that just run code.

 LangGraph retries nodes but the graph topology is fixed; if the path is wrong, retrying the same node won't help.
 CrewAI's sequential pipelines break at the first failure.
 AutoGen's conversation chains stall when an agent can't respond.
 In all of them, failure propagates forward through the plan.
 The plan doesn't adapt.
 It just dies louder.

 Four primitives.
 That's all it takes.
 A goal tree that decomposes work recursively.
-A shared space where tasks are visible to every agent and every program on every peer.
+A shared TupleSpace where tasks are visible to every worker on every peer.
 Optimistic claims that resolve themselves without locks.
-Failure memory that prevents the same mistake twice.
+A planner that runs in rounds, reads what each round produced (including the failures), and decides what to plan next.

-From these, something unreasonable emerges: agents and programs on different continents converging on the same objective without ever speaking to each other.
-Retry chains that route around damage like a river finding its way around a rock.
+From these, something unreasonable emerges: workers on different continents converging on the same objective without ever speaking to each other directly.
+Plans that rewrite themselves after each round, routing around damage like a river finding its way around a rock.
 Other frameworks coordinate agents.
 Abject grows organisms.

 emergence (n.) - complex behavior that arises from simple local interactions.
 No conductor.
 No score.
 The music plays itself.